Aerial view of lakefront homes and lakes in Windermere Florida

 Windermere for Luxury Buyers

 Luxury buyers choose Windermere for the lakes, the privacy, the lot sizes, the custom home inventory, and the prestige of the area.
-Windermere is not a new luxury market.
-It is an established one.
+Windermere isn't a new luxury market.
+It's an established one.
 The communities have track records.
 The neighborhoods have reputations.
 The properties have history.

-That does not mean every luxury home in Windermere is worth its asking price.
+That doesn't mean every luxury home in Windermere is worth its asking price.
 It means the market has depth, and a buyer who does their homework and works with a knowledgeable Realtor can find properties with genuine long-term value.

 Orlando luxury homes span many communities, but Windermere remains one of the most consistently desirable locations for high-end buyers in the metro area.